dojo/docs/dojox/charting.rst

 Smart Label for Pie
 -------------------

-Listing labels at both sides of the pie, it keeps labels from overlapping with each other.
+Listing labels on both sides of the pie, it keeps labels from overlapping with each other.
 The smart label can be specified as follows.

 .. code-block :: javascript
   :linenos: